-If you suspect that you may have plantar fasciitis, please contact Capital Podiatry Associates to schedule an in-person, virtual, or valet appointment.
+If you suspect that you may have plantar fasciitis, please contact Capital Podiatry Associates to schedule an appointment.
 Our office is located at 8101 Hinson Farm Road, Suite 301 in Alexandria, Virginia, and our team is here for you.
 Please contact us using our online contact form or give us a call at (703) 560-3773.

 Please don’t allow your heel pain to linger.
 Instead, get in touch with us as soon as you can so Dr. Gilmore can evaluate your feet to determine if you have plantar fasciitis or another underlying foot condition.
 No matter your diagnosis, you can be sure that Dr. Gilmore will be dedicated to helping you take all the right “steps” toward returning to a pain-free, active lifestyle.